easycoder/json-presenter/README.md

 ## How to build a presentation script

 The simplest is to start with the demo script here and adapt it to your needs.
-A script starts with 4 global properties:
+A script has 6 groups of properties:

- - `title`
- - `description`
- - `aspectW`
- - `aspectH`
+ - Global

- and 5 groups of properties:

  - Container
  - Defaults
  - Blocks